kwant-project/kwant/doc/source/tutorial/tutorial5.rst

 the time-reversal operator.
-The BdG Hamiltonian introduces electron and hole degrees of freedom (an artificial doubling - be aware of the fact that electron and hole excitations are related!), which we now implement in kwant.
+The BdG Hamiltonian introduces electron and hole degrees of freedom (an artificial doubling - be aware of the fact that electron and hole excitations are related!), which we now implement in Kwant.

 For this we restrict ourselves to a simple spin-less system without magnetic field, so that :math:`\Delta` is just a number (which we